GensDeConfiance/sso-gdc/README.md

 Be careful with the redirection, the URI has to be the same as the one you send in the request.
 For instance: `https://myapp.io/connect/gdc`

+You can declare multiple redirection URIs, one per line.

 The GDC SSO exposes 4 different scopes:
 - `profile` => first_name, last_name, picture
 - `email` => main email address